Azure/azureml-examples/CONTRIBUTING.md

 Anything else should likely be a regular example.

-#### Examples
+#### Workflows

-An example specifies the cloud (control plane) code and should accomplish one job.
+A workflow specifies the job(s) to be run.
 Currently, scenarios include:

 - `train`
 - `dataprep`
 - `deploy`
 - `score`

-#### Adding a new example
+#### Adding a new workflow

-An example consists of the job definition, currently written as a Python script, and user code, which is often Python.
+A workflow consists of the workflow definition, currently written as a Python script, and user code, which is often Python.

 Checklist:

-- [ ] add job definition under `examples/`
+- [ ] add job definition under `workflows/`
 - [ ] add user code, preserving any licensing information, under `code/`
 - [ ] run `readme.py`
 - [ ] test
-- [ ] submit PR, which will run `run-examples`
+- [ ] submit PR, which will run `run-workflow`

 #### Adding a new notebook